Yarbrough pitches into the 7th as Rays beat Marlins 2-0 - WHIZ News

+MIAMI (AP) — Rays veteran Ryan Yarbrough and top Marlins prospect Sixto Sanchez matched zeroes into the seventh inning Friday night, with one difference.

+“He was throwing 100, and I wasn’t,” Yarbrough said.
+“A nice little contrast there.”

-MIAMI (AP) — Ryan Yarbrough and two relievers combined on a five-hitter, and AL East leader Tampa Bay won its third game in a row by beating the Miami Marlins 2-0 Friday night.
+There was also a contrast in bullpen performances.
+Yarbrough and two relievers combined on a five-hitter, and AL East leader Tampa Bay won its third game in a row by scratching out runs in the eighth and ninth to beat Miami 2-0.

-Top Marlins prospect Sixto Sanchez struck out 10 in seven scoreless innings in his second major league start, but the Rays broke through against Miami’s bullpen when Yandy Diaz delivered a two-out RBI single in the eighth.
+The 22-year-old Sanchez struck out 10 in seven scoreless innings in his second major league start, but the Rays broke through in the eighth when Yandy Diaz delivered a two-out RBI single.

-Michael Perez, a late addition to the Rays lineup, added a two-out RBI single in the ninth.
+Michael Perez, a late addition to the Rays lineup, added a two-out run-scoring single in the ninth.

 Both teams were back on the field to start the series on Jackie Robinson Day after declining to play games Thursday in protest against racial injustice.